ttiny/deploy/README.md

 - GitLab support <https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md>.
 - BitBucket support <https://bitbucket.org/atlassian/bitbucketjs>.
 - Mail on errors.
-- Be able to do things for projects/repos like events: pre-sync, post-sync, pre-clone, post-clone, pre-clean, post-clone, error, success, or something of this sort.
+- Be able to do things for events like on: build.start, build.success, build.error, build.finish.
 - Support multiple secret access strings and print the one used in the logs.
 - Logging the HTTP stuff to files.